 Seeds: A Celebration of Earth Day April 22!

-Giftz by Karen is guest authoring again this week.
+Karen is guest authoring again this week.
 What a great discussion on the value and importance of seeds.
-Photos and art work are also by Karen.
-I lover her painting illustrations that she includes in her posts.
+Photos and artwork are also by Karen.
+I love her painting illustrations that she includes in her posts.

 In celebration of Earth Day on April 22, I would like to honor seeds!
 Seeds are all around us and a part of our daily lives, hidden in plain sight!
 We may take them for granted, but they really are a very important part of our plant life, food production, clothing and thousands of other products.

 For an interesting journey into the world of seeds, I recommend the book, The Triumph of Seeds – How Grains, Nuts, Kernels, Pulses & Pips Conquered the Plant Kingdom and Shaped Human History, by Thor Hanson.
-Hanson is a biologist living on an island in Washington state and his book brought to life three details of seeds that I had not thought about — their self-contained energy, the existence of seed banks, their endurance and ability for survival.
+Hanson is a biologist living on an island in Washington state and his book brought to life three details of seeds that I had not thought about — their self-contained energy, the existence of seed banks, their endurance, and their ability to survive.

 One amazing story about a 2,000 year old date seed that came to life, demonstrates the energy storage power of seeds!
 In the 1960s, archaeologists at the site of the Siege of Masada in Israel, discovered date seeds beautifully preserved with scraps of fruit still clinging to the seeds.
 Four decades later, museum workers decided to plant one of the date seeds and were wildly excited to see a lone shoot poking up through the potting soil.
 Named Methuselah, the sprouting palm now stands ten feet tall with its own gated garden, watering system, burglar alarm and security camera!
 It’s the oldest known example of a naturally germinating seed.